 - Add a memo in the For section if you want to note why you’re taking out cash.

 - Sign your name on the blank line in the bottom right corner of the check.

 If you want to move money from one account to another, you can write a check to yourself by putting your own name in the “Pay to the order of” field.
 You’ll also need to sign the back of the check before you can deposit it.

-Compare checking accounts
+Compare accounts with free checks

 The easiest way to make payments is usually online.
 But if you need to go old school, writing a check is simpler than it looks.
 And some banks will even print out a check for you at the teller if you don’t have a checkbook handy.

 Invest your spare change in real-time and earn up to 10% in bonus investments.